Introduction to Docker Images

 docker image rm localhost:5000/ubuntu

-Explanation: – above command will untag the ubuntu Images that we have just tagged in above step however we have already pushed this image to our private registry so we can run a container using ‘localhost:5000/ubuntu’.
+Explanation: – above command will untag the ubuntu Images that we have just tagged in the above step; however, we have already pushed this image to our private registry so we can run a container using ‘localhost:5000/ubuntu’.

 5. Run a container using ‘localhost:5000/ubuntu’ as shown below: –